People wanted to kill us – Saul thanks 'true' Atletico fans after win over Liverpool

-Saul Niguez thanked the "true" Atletico Madrid fans for roaring their side to victory over Liverpool following a difficult recent run.

-Saul struck just four minutes into Tuesday's first leg of the Champions League last-16 tie as Atletico claimed a 1-0 win to take back to Anfield in the return fixture.
+Saul struck just four minutes into the first leg of the Champions League last-16 tie as Atletico claimed a 1-0 win to take back to Anfield in the return fixture.

-The holders had 73 per cent of the possession but failed to manage a shot on target as they suffered only their third defeat of the season in all competitions.
+The defending UCL champion had 73 per cent of the possession but failed to manage a shot on target as it suffered only its third defeat of the season in all competitions.

-Atleti's performance, inspired by some vociferous home support at the Wanda Metropolitano, was by far their best during a run of just two victories in eight matches since they beat Barcelona in the semi-final of the Supercopa de Espana.
+Atleti's performance, inspired by some vociferous home support at the Wanda Metropolitano, was by far its best during a run of just two victories in eight matches since it beat Barcelona in the semi-final of the Supercopa de Espana.

-Saul struggled for form in that time and was grateful to the fans for their backing on Tuesday as he delivered a man-of-the-match display.
+Saul struggled for form in that time and was grateful to the fans for their backing as he delivered a man-of-the-match display.

 "It's a result of hard work, of not giving up, of keeping going, even though everyone wants us to down tools," he said.
 "We keep going on our way, game by game, doing our job and with a great effort by the whole team.